-During 2020-2021 school year, we are providing a simple curriculum for children.
+During 2020-21, we provided a simple curriculum for children during online worship.
 Kids can tune in during the children's sermon in Grace's online worship service for a brief video lesson.
 Or, if you miss it, the lesson is available on YouTube anytime after Sunday morning.
 Then, supplementary activity packets are provided monthly to go along with the lessons.
 Our fall program was based on the Beatitudes (an Illustrated Ministry curriculum), and our spring curriculum has followed along with the church-wide study of the life of Jesus through the Gospel of Luke, followed by an Easter-season curriculum, "Celebrate!
 Jesus is alive!" about the gifts and calling of Christ for all ages.

 *EXTRA* Grace for Kids

 To facilitate some interaction in Spring 2021, we held monthly Zoom gatherings, where kids age preK-6th grade gathered online for fellowship and games like Bingo, scavenger hunts, show and tell, and maybe even a funny song or two.

 YOUTH SUNDAY SCHOOL

 Our middle and high school youth typically meet for Christian education during the Sunday School hour.
 During 2021-22, we are folding Christian education into our typical youth group events.

 In the past, middle school has used Echo the Story curriculum to cover the whole arc of the Bible making connections between Old and New Testaments.
 The high school class has most recently studied what it means to be a follower of Jesus with studies from Viva! and Thoughtful Christian.

 Middle and high school youth also have opportunities for spiritual growth in the context of faith discussions and hands-on service opportunities in youth group.